ig011/COVID-19-Tracker/README.md

 npm start
 ```

-After that open your web browser and go to localhost:3000.
-This sould open **COVID-19-Tracker** App.
+After that open your web browser and go to https://localhost:3000.
+This should open **COVID-19-Tracker** Web App.

 # Used technologies